Xu Zhiqiang

 Xu Zhiqiang (Chinese: 许志强) (born 4 March 1963) is a former male Chinese gymnast.

 Xu was born in Guangzhou, Guangdong Province.
 He joined the People's Liberation Army in 1973, and enrolled in the army's gymnastics team.
 Later Xu was admitted into Chinese national team.
-Xu competed at 1984 Olympic Games, and helped China win a silver medal in men's gymnastics team competition.
+Xu competed at the 1984 Olympic Games, and helped China win a silver medal in men's gymnastics team competition.
 He also competed at the 1988 Summer Olympics, but did not win a medal.